Diuretics help to lower blood pressure. This reduces your risk of a heart attack and stroke. It also reduces your risk of kidney disease.

 - You may take other medicines for blood pressure.
 Diuretics can help those work better.
 They can also prevent extra fluid in your body.

 - You may need to take potassium pills.
-Or you may have to watch how much potassium is in your food.
 Ask your doctor about this.

 - You may need blood tests to check your kidneys and your potassium level.